New World Translation: Commentary about non-English versions

 In 2004, Xabier Pikaza wrote of the Spanish translation, "Traducción del Nuevo Mundo ... is the name given by Jehovah's Witnesses to their version of the Bible, which is based on the conviction that the other versions, in all languages, are somehow tainted by the presuppositions of the various churches and Christian confessions.
 Only this version would reflect the exact content of the Scriptures in the original languages, because 'The Bible is the Word of God as long as it is well translated'.
 It is not a direct translation from the original languages, but is made from the English text (published in 1960), although the editors claim to have faithfully consulted the original Hebrew and Greek texts.
 The edition, in two columns, is very well cared for; it includes a critical apparatus and numerous intertextual references.
 Many Catholic and Protestant scholars have accused this Bible of flaws and biased interpretations.
 But, on the whole, it offers a reliable vision of the Word of God, which can lead men to the New World, that is, to the Messianic Kingdom".

 Sverre Bøe in 2011 said, "the Norwegian version of The New World Translation of the Holy Scriptures (NWT) by Jehovah's Witnesses intends to be 'accurate', literal and precise, and in many respects it really is.
 A number of dogmatic concerns, however, break with such principles, often based on an anti-trinitarian understanding".

+The 2014 publication of the New World Translation of the Holy Scriptures in Estonian was described by Rein Veidemann as "a great achievement" and was nominated by Kristiina Ross for the Language Deed of the Year Award.
+It was noted for its clarity and accuracy and was mentioned by linguists in discussions about Estonian translation work.